-Side note: On top of all your acne woes, tanning can also contribute to premature aging by breaking down collagen and thickening your skin.
-No thank you!
+Side note: On top of all your acne woes, tanning can also contribute to premature a, aging by breaking down collagen and thickening your skin.
+No, thank you!

 Depending on where your water supply comes from, tap water can include contaminants that may be bad for your skin.